Mycelium Packaging Material is one of the nature’s most powerful gifts, where packaging is grown instead of manufactured.

 BPI (Biodegradable Products Institute) Certification

-This North American certification program verifies that products, including mycelium-based packaging, are compostable in industrial composting facilities.
+This North American certification program verifies that products, including mycelium-based packaging are compostable.

 6. Forest Stewardship Council (FSC) Certification